Looking for Knitting Help?

 Once you have checked the Frequently Asked Questions and Answered Questions pages satisfied yourself that the answer to your particular question is not there, you are invited submit your question using the form on the knitting questions page.

 Whether it is a question about reading a pattern or how to actually do something, you can submit your question here.
 Your question will be reviewed as soon as I am able.
+If your question is unique (and not already answered in the Frequently Asked Questions and Answered Questions pages), a new page will be created to provide the answer.

 If it is a unique question but one that I am not able to answer, your question will be moved to the Open Knitting Questions page and other visitors to the site will be invited to answer if they can.
+Any requests for particular patterns will go straight to the Open Knitting Questions page..

 If you want to be notified when a response to your question goes live on the site, please make sure that you provide an email address on the submission form.

-And please no email addresses in the submission.
+And please no email addresses in the body of the submission.
 This one is for your protection, not mine.
 If it is in the body of your submission and I miss it, then it will be on the live page and available to anyone who wants to scrape it off the site.

 I added in second ball of yarn to baby blanket I am making.
 I did not knit with yarn from both balls for several stitches.
 I simply stopped one and left a tail and started with the next.
 I am at the end of the blanket and want to weave in these tails.